Bladder Cancer

 Frequent and/or painful urination, back pain, and blood in urine are among the most common.

-Preclinical data suggests CBD and THC among cannabinoid receptors may be therapeutic for Bladder Cancer.
+Preclinical data suggests CBD and THC among other cannabinoids may be therapeutic for Bladder Cancer.

 Depending on your needs, the optimal type of application may vary.
 Find more information on our application options.